indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-2.md

 # Step 2/6 - Other library: supertest
 ### Estimated time: 1 hour

 Another of those cool libraries is [supertest](https://github.com/visionmedia/supertest).
-This library makes our work of performing requests to our server easier.
+This library makes our work of performing requests to the server easier.
 Take a look at their docs.

 Now, let's increment our step-by-step for the test execution: